-- A safe workplace. - Raise a safety or health concern with your employer or OSHA, or report a workrelated injury or illness, without being retaliated against. - Receive information and training on job hazards, including all hazardous substances in your workplace. - Request an OSHA inspection of your workplace if you believe there are unsafe or unhealthy conditions.
-OSHA will keep your name confidential.
-You have the right to have a representative contact OSHA on your behalf. - Participate (or have your representative) participate) in an OSHA inspection and speak in private to the inspector. - File a complaint with OSHA within 30 days (by phone, online or by mail) if you have been retaliated against for using your rights. - See any OSHA citations issued to your employer. - Request copies of your medical records, tests that measure hazards in the workplace, and the workplace injury and illness log.
-Contact OSHA.
-We can help.
+- Raise a safety or health concern with your employer or OSHA, or report a workrelated injury or illness, without being - Receive information and training on job hazards, including all hazardous substances in your workplace. - Request a confidential OSHA inspection of your workplace if you believe there are unsafe or unhealthy conditions.
+You have the right to have a representative contact OSHA on your behalf. - Participate (or have your representative participate) in an OSHA inspection and speak in private to the inspector.

+- File a complaint with OSHA within 30 days (by phone, online or by mail) if you have been retaliated against for using your rights. - See any OSHA citations issued to your employer. - Request copies of your medical records, tests that measure hazards in the workplace, and the workplace injury and illness log.